EZLiang/joke-licenses/README.md

 # joke-licenses
-Some joke licenses.
-Feel free to use them for your own repositories (no actually don't).
+Some joke licenses. ~~Feel free to use them for your own repositories~~.